Line-39/go-micro-service/README.md

 ```
 ---

-# Create a `main.go` file
+### First program
-In the project directory, create a `main.go` function and open it in your online editor.
+In the project directory, create a `main.go` file and open it in your online editor.

 ```Bash
 touch main.go